 - How does the house you designed represent your identity?
-What does it say about you? - How can making a home help you feel more comfortable in an unfamiliar place? - When might someone's home not match their identity?
+What does it say about you? - How can making a home help you feel more comfortable in a place you are unfamiliar? - When might someone's home not match their identity?